HandsOnDataViz/book/clean/spreadsheets/README.md

 - Ansonia
 - Ashford

 Here's one quick solution: In any spreadsheet tool, use the Find and Replace command to remove unwanted characters.
-To follow this example, [download this sample spreadsheet](find-replace-town-geonames.csv).
+Try it!
+Click this link and Save to download to your computer:[find-replace-town-geonames in CSV format](https://www.datavizforall.org/clean/spreadsheets/find-replace-town-geonames.csv).
 This tutorial shows screens from Excel, but other tools are very similar.

 1. Open the Find and Replace command.